-Blood detection: a key tool to hygiene and safety assessment
+Blood detection is a great tool to hygiene and safety assessment, especially for watse handlers.

 Bloodborne virus infection is a constant threat for those working with clinical wastes.
 Sharps injury is the obvious hazard, but infection may be transmitted also by splashes to the eyes or mucous membranes, or contamination of pre-existing skin lesions.